Fiberglass Pool Contractor — All of Marion County, FL

 We file all permits with Marion County Building Department and City of Ocala — routing correctly based on your property's jurisdiction.

 No subcontractors on Marion County projects.
-Our own licensed and insured crew handles every phase of your pool build.
+Our own trained crew handles every phase of your pool build from excavation to startup.

 Fiberglass Pool Specialists

-Authorized Latham and San Juan dealers — every fiberglass shell carries a lifetime structural warranty directly from the manufacturer.
+3+ years installing Latham and San Juan fiberglass pools across Marion County.
+Limited lifetime structural warranty on every shell from the manufacturer.

 Local Marion County Knowledge